UX Framework - Configuration Guide

 When developing locally, we provide a number of overrides so you can easily control the manifests and fragments being loaded.

-This can let you test manifest changes quickly without uploading to your account or store multiple versions of the same web app on an account and swap between them.
+This can let you test changes quickly without uploading to your or store multiple versions of the same web app on an and swap between them.

 Setting Name (local storage key) | Type | Description |